MercersKitchen/Networking-Practicum/README.md

 Table of Contents
 - Current Year Calendar of Opportunities, with Student Sign up ... <a href="">Click Here</a>
-- What does Alberta Computers for Schools look like ... <a href="">Click Here for an Answer</a>
+- What does Alberta Computers for Schools look like inside ... <a href="">Click Here for an Answer</a>
+- Travelling to Alberta Computers For Schools ... <a href="">Click Here for landmark images</a>
 - Field Trip Form and Other Documents, <a href="">Click Here</a>

 Students Must ...